Paucv27/polidex_tcg/README.md

-# Pokémon Trading Card Recognition
+# Pokémon Trading Card Recognition DEV BRANCH

 This project aims to develop a system that can:
 1. Scrape recent sale prices of Pokémon cards from eBay using web scraping.